Wednesday, April 29, 2026

 • Lighter colors = Fewer liquidations

-• Red zones: Long liquidations (price needs to move DOWN to trigger)
+• Red zones: Long liquidations (price needs to move DOWN)

-• Green zones: Short liquidations (price needs to move UP to trigger)
+• Green zones: Short liquidations (price needs to move UP)

 Liquidation Heatmaps on Coinglass

-Liquidation Heatmap of Bitcoin showing quantum of liquidations.
+Liquidation Heatmap of Bitcoin showing quantum of liquidations on coinglass.

 Heatmaps and Trading